mikepal2/snap-cli/docs/Documentation.md

 }
 ```

 By default, recursive options are *not required*, meaning they can be omitted from the command line.
 This is because properties and fields always have default values, either implicitly or explicitly.
 It is possible to force a recursive option to be *required* by using the `Required` property of the attribute.
-This ensures that the option must be provided by the user when invoking the command.
+The *required* option must be provided by the user when invoking the command.

-### Global options
+### Global Options
 Global options are essentially recursive options declared at the root command level.

 Similar to recursive options, the type for global options can be explicitly specified using the `GlobalOptionsContainingType` property in the `[RootCommand]` attribute.